- 50 percent of the City’s total land area; and

 Background: Since 2006, a federal regulation ("Train Horn Rule" 49 CFR 222) has required trains to sound horns at railroad crossings unless certain "Quiet Zone" criteria are met.
 A "Quiet Zone" is a half-mile length of track where the FRA requires that trains not sound the horn except in emergencies.
 To meet the criteria, extra safety equipment is added such as signs and a raised concrete median along the yellow lines in the middle of the street to prevent cars from driving around the closed gates.
 The existing signs, gates, bells and flashing lights continue to be used.

-Petition: To demonstrate your support, please sign the petition at www.ipetitions.com/petition/plymouthquietzones (now with over 500 signatures on-line and on-paper)
+Petition: To demonstrate your support, please sign the petition at www.ipetitions.com/petition/plymouthquietzones (now with over 575 signatures on-line and on-paper: about 14% of households.)

 Facebook: See www.facebook.com/plymouthquietzones .

 Email: If you have questions, comments, observations, or would like to help please email PlymouthQuietZones@hotmail.com .

 For more information, please click on the items under "Navigation" to the left.
 To return to this page, click on "PlymouthQuietZones" at the top of each page.
 In addition, you are encouraged to google "Quiet Zones" to see the many examples of other cities (of similar size and similar resources) that have successfully implemented Quiet Zones.

 Q: Is this one of the City of Plymouth's City Commission goals for 2014?